IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Your Dataverse installation may be configured to submit a copy of published Datasets, packaged as `Research Data Alliance conformant <https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf>`_ zipped `BagIt <https://tools.ietf.org/html/draft-kunze-bagit-17>`_ bags to `Chronopolis <https://libraries.ucsd.edu/chronopolis/>`_ via `DuraCloud <https://duraspace.org/duracloud/>`_ or alternately to any folder on the local filesystem.

-The Dataverse software offers an internal archive workflow which may be configured as a PostPublication workflow via an admin API call to manually submit previously published Datasets and prior versions to a configured archive such as Chronopolis.
-The workflow creates a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse software web interface.
+The Dataverse Software offers an internal archive workflow which may be configured as a PostPublication workflow via an admin API call to manually submit previously published Datasets and prior versions to a configured archive such as Chronopolis.
+The workflow creates a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse Software web interface.

 At present, the DPNSubmitToArchiveCommand, LocalSubmitToArchiveCommand, and GoogleCloudSubmitToArchive are the only implementations extending the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed below.